 Transactions and Leads

-To meet your income goals and cover your expenses, you’ll need to conduct a certain number of transactions.
-Further, to conduct that many transactions you will need to work a certain number of leads.
+To meet your income goals and cover expenses, you’ll need to conduct a certain number of transactions.
+And, to complete a certain number of transactions you’ll need to work a set number of leads.

 Breaking your goals into action steps makes them more tangible and ensures you’re making strides to fulfill them.
 Here are some keys ways you can convert your real estate business plan into actual business practices.